 PAUL CHAMBERS (BVSc Bristol, MRCVS, DVA, PhD Bristol) is an associate professor and lectures in pharmacology and toxicology at the School of Veterinary Science, Massey University.

 PUBLISHED: February 2018

 ISBN: 9780995143180

 Limpbound, 297 x 210mm.
 435 pages. \$75

 VETERINARY CLINICAL TOXICOLOGY TEXT EXTRACT

 The early settlers of New Zealand had to learn the hard way and the livestock losses from the ingestion of poisonous plants and other materials reported in the colonial era are fascinating to read.

 It is to the credit of subsequent generations of veterinarians and research workers that very significant contributions have been made to our knowledge of many of the sophisticated diseases of grazing animals, notably the mycotoxicoses.

 In addition there are now many recorded case histories, particularly in the New Zealand Veterinary Journal, Vetscript New Zealand and the Surveillance reports of the Ministry of Agriculture and Forestry.
 These are rich in detailed information on the occurrence, diagnosis and treatment of animal poisoning.

 This edition is a complete revision of the previous publication which is the basis of the course in Veterinary Clinical Toxicology, taught to New Zealand veterinary students.
 A number of new additions have been added and every attempt made to present both students and practicing veterinarians with a composite and ready reference on the subject.

 The New Zealand Land & Food Annual 2017

 EDITED BY CLAIRE MASSEY

 The world needs nutrition-driven agriculture that operates within planetary boundaries, but a recent OECD report on New Zealand's environmental performance showed how our agricultural sector's continual push at those boundaries poses grave risks.
 Meantime, a range of health indices show that how and what we eat makes many of us ill.
 Plus, valuable revenue and jobs are lost because we don't champion the great food we do produce.

 PROFESSOR CLAIRE MASSEY is Massey

 University's Director of Agrifood, and in this capacity leads the university's agrifood strategy and provides a focus for the activities that occur across the university's academic units and service lines.
 Professor Massey heads Te Puna Whakatipu, which leads and supports university-level projects in agriculture and food.

 PUBLISHED: June 2017 ISBN: 9780994136381

 Limpbound, 234 x 153mm.
 288 pages. \$39.99

 THE NEW ZEALAND LAND & FOOD ANNUAL 2017 TEXT EXTRACT There is no free lunch - no matter what food is grown and how it is processed and transported to the consumer, there is an impact on the planet.
 This impact creates consequences for individuals, societies and communities, and although this is not a difficult idea to grasp, it is harder to quantify the scale of the impact.
 It is harder still to decide what to do about it and how to make the best choices as individuals, within communities and for a country.
 But it is one which we all have a responsibility to grapple with to the best of our ability, for the sake of our grandchildren and those who follow them.
 What can be done?
 In this volume you will find no shortage of ideas and no lack of intelligent commentary from passionate people who have given their energy to finding solutions to the problems that affect us all.
-Livestock Production in New Zealand EDITED BY KEVIN STAFFORD Whether you rather dairy cattle, beef cattle, sheep, deer, goats, pigs, horses, farm dogs or poultry, advice that reflects farming practice in New Zealand is indispensable.
-This book, written by experts from Massey University and Lincoln University, is of value and interest to everyone.
+The New Zealand Land & Food Annual 2016 EDITED BY CLAIRE MASSEY